- What are the European Excellence Awards?

 When will the winners be presented with their awards?

-The winners will be announced and presented with their Awards at the European Excellence Awards gala ceremony on December 6th, 2012 at the Roundhouse in London.
+The winners will be announced and presented with their Awards at the European Excellence Awards gala ceremony on December 5th, 2013 at the Postpalast in Munich.

 Do you give feedback on entries?